Premonition, sample chapters 1, 2, 3

 “I can’t talk now.
 Call me if something important happens.”

 Kate ignored the dial tone and continued the conversation as if Jack were supportive and sympathetic—as if he were still listening.
 “I think Todd wants to come back but doesn’t know how, so his spirit came to smooth the way.”
-She imagined Jack affirming that her idea was clever and perceptive.
+She imagined Jack affirming her idea was clever and perceptive.
 “I thought I’d stopped that extreme paranormal intrusion, the scary stuff like visits from spirits and ghosts and real life drama.
 I thought I’d sealed the door to the other side, ever since … well, you know.
 I can’t bear the responsibility.

 Be calm.
 It won’t be more than you can manage.